Homemade Ice Cream (2 Vanilla)

 What’s the difference between the two vanilla ice cream recipes?

-Country Vanilla is a simple freezer-style mix that’s combined and frozen.
-The Vanilla Ice Cream recipe is cooked (custard-style) until slightly thickened, then strained and frozen.
+Country Vanilla is a simple no-cook freezer mix.
+The second recipe is cooked (custard-style) until slightly thickened for a richer, smoother texture.

 Do I need an ice cream maker to make these recipes?

-They’re written for freezer-style ice cream makers (hand-crank or electric).
-If you don’t have one, you can freeze the mixture in a pan and stir vigorously every 30–45 minutes until firm, though the texture may be less creamy.
+Both are written for traditional freezer-style ice cream makers (hand-crank or electric).
+Without one, you can freeze the mixture in a shallow pan and stir every 30–45 minutes until firm, though the texture will be less creamy.

 How can I customize homemade vanilla ice cream?